HaroonTaufiq/urduscript/README.md

 http://localhost:3030
 ```

-### Contributing

-This is an open project and I am open to all ideas and improvements.
-See [this page](https://asadmemon.com/urduscript/contribute).

 ### Acknowledgments

 - Project is only possible due to [Sweet.js](https://github.com/sweet-js/sweet-core).
 - The online editor uses the wonderful [CodeMirror](https://github.com/codemirror/CodeMirror).
-- Special thanks to Ali Alavi, Osman Mian, Eric Bhatti for their help.